 The eligibility for deferment can be restrictive – with many residents not qualifying, or at least not qualifying during the traditional residency timeframe.

 If you cannot afford to make payments on your student loans, and you are ineligible for a deferment (or have exhausted the deferment time limitations), a servicer may provide a forbearance, in increments of up to 12-months.
 This is a period of time in which you can either make payments lower than those previously scheduled – or delay making payments completely.

 During forbearance, interest is accruing on both subsidized and unsubsidized loans.
-The accrued interest is added to the loan’s principal through a process called capitalization.
+After the forbearance is over, the accrued interest is added to the loan’s principal through a process called capitalization.
 Capitalization results in an increase to the total cost of the loan.

 Mandatory Medical Residency Forbearance